MasonStooksbury/Brainfuck-Interpreters/README.md

   - Feels like a weird lovechild of Python and Bash.
 Some things are easy and high level, but the required symbols before variable names is really annoying
 - Groovy
   - I love how simple reading from a file is
+- Lua
+  - I enjoy the syntax for getting an array's length where all I have to do is prepend the array name with #.
+Very convenient

 <br><br>